fbpx

 Bone Health

-Normal aging mechanisms and androgen deprivation treatment therapy can lead to loss of bone density, which might lead to osteoporosis.
-People with osteoporosis have weaker bones, denser, and which are more likely to break.
+Normal ageing mechanisms and androgen deprivation treatment therapy can lead to loss of bone density, which might lead to osteoporosis.
+People with osteoporosis have weaker bones, are denser, and which are more likely to break.
 Hormones, such as testosterone, defend against bone loss, so the bone will become less dense once these hormone levels are obstructed.

-The best weight bearing workout for bones is one that causes the body to function against gravity.
+The best weight-bearing workout for bones is one that causes the body to function against gravity.
 Activities such as cycling, climbing stairs, and weight training will help prevent bone loss, as well as provide other benefits.

-The side effects of treating prostate cancer can have an impact on your quality of life.
+The side effects of treatingprostate cancercan have an impact on your quality of life.
 Walking at an easy pace for three hours a week or 90 minutes at a quick pace can alleviate a few of the symptoms of therapy for prostate cancer, including fatigue, anxiety, and body weight

 Related Articles